 Thank you.
 We have reached the end of the question-and-answer session.
-I will now turn the call over to Mr. Gannon for closing remarks.
+I'll now turn the call over to Mr. Gannon for closing remarks.

-Very well.
-Thank you for joining us this afternoon, and we appreciate your continued support of our company, and we're looking forward to talking to you the next earnings call.
-I mean, with that, have a great rest of your day and, once again, happy Halloween.
+Great.
+Well, thank you for joining us this afternoon, and we appreciate your continued support to our company.
+And we are looking forward to talking to you in the next earnings call.
+I mean, with that, have a great rest of your day, and once again, Happy Halloween.